-All biology majors must pass an approved comprehensive exam to graduate: either the Departmental Comprehensive Exam OR Graduate Record Exam (GRE) Subject Test in Biology.
-The comprehensive examination requirement must be fulfilled by a satisfactory performance on the departmental comprehensive exam given once during the winter semester of the senior year, or by achieving a score corresponding to the 50th percentile (Class of 2013) or better on the GRE Subject Test in Biology.
+All biology majors, including the class of 2016, must pass an approved comprehensive exam to graduate: either the Departmental Comprehensive Exam OR the Graduate Record Exam (GRE) Subject Test in Biology (see note below).
+The comprehensive examination requirement must be fulfilled by a satisfactory performance on the departmental comprehensive exam given once during the winter semester of the senior year, or by achieving a score corresponding to the 50th percentile (starting with the Class of 2013) or better on the GRE Subject Test in Biology.
 The GRE option must be fulfilled by the last fall test date of the senior year (early November); students are encouraged to take this test early.

 For students who are already taking the GRE option, submission to Sylvia Deschaine (Carnegie Lobby desk) of a satisfactory score (minimum 50th percentile or higher) on the advanced subject test in biology satisfies this requirement.
 Students submitting satisfactory GRE scores need not take the departmental comprehensive exam.
 Most students will take a departmentally prepared comprehensive exam, given once a year in late February or early March.

 This Biology Department’s comprehensive exam is described below.
-Students who take the departmental comprehensive and fail to achieve a satisfactory score may not take the exam again, but may complete their comprehensive exam requirement at any time by satisfactory completion of the advanced subject GRE test in biology, which they may take as many times as they wish.
+Students who take the departmental comprehensive and fail to achieve a satisfactory score must retake the questions they failed during Short Term as detailed below.

 Exam Time and Location